 Recognising Burn Assassin

 The first step in counter-playing any deck is being able to recognise it as quickly as possible.
 Ideally, you would do this during the mulligan phase, when players select cards for their opening hands.
-Since Burn Assassin is a combo deck, you can expect your Burn Assassin opponent to swap some cards to find as many combo pieces as possible.
-Note, however, that not exchanging any cards during mulligan doesn’t mean your opponent is playing a different type of Assassin deck.
+Since Burn Assassin is a combo deck, expect your opponent to swap some cards to find their combo pieces.
+Note, however, that not exchanging any cards doesn’t mean your opponent is playing a different type of Assassin deck.
 They might just have been lucky and got a lot of their combo pieces for example.
 Thus, the mulligan phase can provide valuable cues, but you shouldn’t take it as the only definitive indicator.

 Burn Assassin decks usually play creatures like Suran Pawnbroker,

 Murkwater Scourge or Murkwater Shaman who can spawn additional zero cost cards with their special abilities.
-Note, that an early Firebolt or a Black Hand Messenger can also give some cues that your opponent is potentially playing a Burn Assassin deck.
+An early Firebolt or Black Hand Messenger can give some cues that your opponent is potentially playing Burn Assassin.